 The series had the potential to contribute significantly to Northumberland’s growth targets for the visitor economy by encouraging more visitors, enticing them to stay longer, to do more while they are in the county and to spend more.
 Northumberland County Council commissioned Public Knowledge to evaluate the impact of the series on viewers’ interest in visiting the county, whether it encouraged them to make a visit in the future, or whether it encouraged them to extend a visit they had already planned or booked.

 We conducted online interviews with viewers by utilising our in-house online research panel, Panelbase, targeting a sample across the UK (excluding Northumberland itself of course!).
-Our online panel has over 215,000 registered members and this resulted in 409 interviews.
+This resulted in 409 interviews.

 Respondents were pre-identified as having watched at least one episode of the series.
 We utilised our in-house mini-poll system to initially identify relevant panellists.
 This tool is a fast and effective way of reaching the panellists we wish to target.